Usually when your job requires you spend the night in…

 Venturing out to Valpolicella for a lunch and tasting at Allegrini Wine Estate proved the ideal edifying (and edible) excursion from Verona.
 A perfectly preserved Roman villa, where the staff talked with a captivating amount of knowledge about the reds the family here produces from its vines.
 Villa della Torre’s ancient Roman heritage has been pristinely revived, and as tourist-friendly as it is, it’s soothingly free of anything as tacky as signs for the gift shop.
 It’s a sophisticated authentic window into Allegrini’s wine production.
 Our lunch was teamed with tastes of delicious full-bodied vintages including a very special Brunello and Amarone as moreish as the pile of nutty local crumb cake, sbrisolona.

-To plan a two-stop stay in Italy at these two hotels, contact our Travel Team.
+To plan a two-stop stay in Italy at these two hotels, contact our Smith24 team.